Shelby

 Why this matters (even if nothing changes today)

-Even though your current router is fine, this decision could have a few ripple effects:
+Even though your current router is fine, this decision will have ripple effects:

 1. Fewer choices in the future

-With supply changes and fewer manufacturers, router prices could rise over time.
+With supply changes, the RAM shortage and fewer manufacturers, router prices are almost certain to rise over time.

 3. Industry shake-up